Commercial roof coating in Wakefield

 - Phased working to keep warehouses and units operational

-- A documented recommendation, even when it is not coating
+- A documented recommendation, even when it’s not coating

 When coating a roof is throwing money at it

-We turn down coating work when the survey says we should.
-Steel sheets corroded through at the laps or fixings need replacing before anything else happens.
-Widespread deep corrosion across a sheet field can mean the roof is beyond economic saving altogether.
-Asbestos cement that has turned brittle is a safety problem before it is ever a coating problem.
+We’ll turn down coating work when our survey tells us to.
+Steel sheets corroded right through at the laps or fixings need replacing, full stop.
+Widespread deep corrosion across a whole sheet field can mean the roof is beyond saving economically.
+Asbestos cement that’s gone brittle is a safety issue first, not a coating issue.
 Saturated insulation under a flat roof must never be sealed over.
-And where standing water comes from structural deflection, a coating will sit beneath it and fail.
-In all of these cases, repair, overlay or replacement is the honest recommendation, and it is the one you will get from us, with the reasoning set out.
+And if standing water is due to structural deflection, a coating will just sit beneath it and fail.
+In all these cases, repair, overlay, or replacement is the honest advice.
+That’s what you’ll get from us, with the reasons laid out.

 Why survey-led contracting wins on big roofs

-The bigger the roof, the more expensive an assumption becomes.
-Unbudgeted corrosion treatment across a five-thousand square metre shed is a serious cost, and a contractor who priced the job from an aerial photograph has to find that money somewhere: usually in extras presented mid-contract, or in preparation quietly skipped.
-Pricing from a survey closes the gap between assumption and reality before the contract is signed.
-For the industrial and logistics buildings that dominate this part of West Yorkshire, it is the only sensible way to buy a coating, and it is the only way we sell one.
+The bigger the roof, the more an assumption costs you.
+Unbudgeted corrosion treatment across a five-thousand square metre shed is a serious expense.
+A contractor who priced that job from an aerial photograph has to make up that money somewhere.
+Usually, it’s through extras presented mid-contract, or by quietly skipping preparation.
+Pricing from a survey closes that gap between assumption and reality before you sign anything.
+For the industrial and logistics buildings that dominate this part of West Yorkshire, it’s the only smart way to buy a coating.
+And it’s the only way we sell one.